perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ## Inference with YOLOv5-WAL: an example

-Python code for inference can be run using the following line (models have to be downloaded from SENAO repository):
+Python code for inference can be run using the following line (models could be downloaded from [SEANOE repository](https://www.seanoe.org/data/00923/103478/):

 ```
 python inference_on_G3D.py  --name_acquisition DEMO --confidence_threshold 0.3 --name_model GHASS2_Reson_Seabat.pt --dB_min 20 --dB_max 70